 What will you gain from implementing WeChat Live Streaming?

 The rapid development of WeChat mini-programs over the last few years has enabled the app to quickly ramp up its live-streaming e-commerce efforts.
-Recently, and even more, after the COVID-19 pandemic, live streaming has become a powerful way to rapidly promote its services and products online.
+Recently, and even more, after the COVID-19 pandemic, live streaming has become a powerful way to rapidly promote services and products online.

 Users can share their live streaming information in the format of a Mini Program code automatically generated by Tencent Live.
 When followers receive push notifications, they can simply click on the code and subscribe to watch the upcoming live stream.

-Who are china’s live-streamers?
+Who are China’s live-streamers?

-It is also important to know that WeChat Live streaming users are also widely spread geographically across China.
-Interestingly, only 11% of users are from Tier 1 cities.
-34% come from Tier 2 cities and 55% from Tier 3 cities.
+It is also important to know that WeChat live-streaming users are also widely spread geographically across China.
+Interestingly, only 11% of users are from Tier 1 cities, 34% come from Tier 2 cities and 55% from Tier 3 cities.

 WeChat initiates live-streaming shopping through its mini-programs

 In January 2017, WeChat came up with mini-programs that quickly gained popularity.
-This particular feature made it much easier for WeChat to provide live streaming services to its users.
+This particular feature made it much easier for WeChat to provide live-streaming services to its users.
 The main goal of the mini-programs is to allow Chinese consumers to buy services or products without leaving the application.
-There are a lot of local and international brands which are using mini-programs nowadays.
-The majority of them have also included the “See-Now-Buy-Now” option which allows them to take part in live stream events via WeChat mini-programs.

 For example, L’Oréal turned the Cannes Film Festival event into a shopping opportunity for Chinese consumers to purchase products, enabling them to use the “see now buy now” functionality accessible on its dedicated mini-program.